-Investors are surely disappointed that Goya foods stock is not publicly traded, but there’s a silver lining: we have a list of three competitor stocks that could be a suitable alternative.
+Investors are surely disappointed that Goya stock is not publicly traded.
+Still, there’s a silver lining: we have a list of three competitor stocks that could be a suitable alternative.

 Keep reading for more info on Goya, possible ways to invest in the company, and more.

-First, let’s start with a bit of background on Goya and its founding family.
+First, let’s start with some background on Goya and its founding family.

 What Is Goya Foods?

 Goya Foods is a US-based company and a heavy hitter in food production and distribution.
 This company has been around for a while, and it’s only grown in popularity since its inception.

 Goya Foods first began as “Unanue and Sons” and was founded in 1922 by Prudencio Unanue Ortiz.
 He originally emigrated from Spain to Puerto Rico, where he met his future wife, who was also a Spanish immigrant.